 If you can spot a pattern, you’ll have a much better chance of finding and fixing the underlying issue and ensure clients show up.

 2. Secure a deposit

 Did you know, no-shows could cost your business up to $15,000 every year?
 That’s a tonne of extra cash dodging your pocket.
-Luckily, we have a super-exciting feature in the works that will help you lock-in appointments and nip your clients’ fear of commitment in the bud.
+Luckily, we have a super-exciting feature that will help you lock-in appointments and nip your clients’ fear of commitment in the bud.

-Upfront Payments, powered by Stripe, is a nifty tool coming soon to Shortcuts that enables your client to pay for their service when booking an appointment through your app or website.
+Upfront Payments, powered by Stripe, is a nifty Shortcuts tool that enables your client to pay for their service when booking an appointment through your app or website.
 The entire process is quick and easy, and clients will only ever need to enter their card details once, since they can securely save their details for any future bookings.
 You can also choose whether clients need to pay a deposit or in to secure their spot.
 Since your guest has already committed money to their service, they will be much more likely to show for their appointment.
-Sound great?
-This feature will be available at the end of April, so stay tuned!

 3. Watch the clock